mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 }
 ```

-To find entries by label(s) we can iterate the linked list starting from `head` until `tail` collecting
+To find entries by label(s), we can iterate through the linked list from `head` to `tail`, collecting
-entries that match our labels in `O(n)` where `n` is the size of the linked list.
-To improve the performance
+entries that match our labels in `O(n)`, where `n` is the size of the linked list.
+To improve query performance,
-of a query we can use an index that maps a label to the locations of entries, this speeds up the find operation
+we can use an index that maps a label to the locations of entries.
+This speeds up the find operation
-by `O(k)` where `k` is the max number of entries mapped to a label, the tradeoff is space
+to `O(k)`, where `k` is the maximum number of entries mapped to a label.
+The tradeoff is space
 and the fact that we have to update the index on every write.

-With the above we got values for single labels, for multiple labels we combine the results
+With the above, we get values for single labels.
+For multiple labels, we combine the results
-by doing an intersection.
+by performing an intersection.

 ```go
 func (m *Memtable) Read(labels map[string]string) []any {